PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 It is quite common for functions to be designed to do much of their processing in the `end{}` block.
 Even if we prevented output from occurring in that instance as we are with `dispose{}`, the processing to produce said output would still be occurring.
 This would significantly slow down intentional or necessary pipeline stops and reduce the utility of `Select-Object -First X` immensely.

-#### Behaviour with Ctrl+C During `Dispose {}`

-As PowerShell is primarily an administrative shell, it _typically_ (though not always) respects Ctrl+C. Due to the nature and purpose of the `dispose{}` block, it is likely that it's not suitable to permit `dispose{}` blocks to be cancelled at the user's whim; doing so may lead to memory leaks and other issues that can potentially arise from preventing proper disposal of IDisposable resources.

-However, this means that actions taken within `dispose{}` can potentially be disruptive, at the author's discretion.
-Given that compiled cmdlets may already implement `IDisposable` without restriction to similar effect, it is unlikely we have a pressing need to deviate from this behaviour.
-Customer feedback may be necessary to determine if taking action towards this course is necessary.

-#### Timeout for `Dispose {}` Operations

-Given the above, an alternative may be to implement a hard timeout for command disposal, leaving it up to the runtime garbage collection routines beyond that point.
-This could potentially be problematic in the same way as permitting `Ctrl+C` to cancel a dispose block, especially in cases where native interop is being performed either directly or by a type being utilised by a given script command.

-As above, given that no such restriction is currently present for `IDisposable` cmdlets, it is not likely to be a pressing need.
-We can reevaluate pending customer feedback.

-#### Breaking Change

-This is a breaking change, as it prevents users from directly calling a function, alias, or command named `dispose`.
-However, such commands may still be invoked with `& dispose` syntax.